dwbapst/markdown_syllabi_tamu/readme.md

 To use this syllabus template for creating a PDF, you must also have a LaTeX engine installed (and in your system's $PATH, if you are on a Windows machine).
 If you are on a Linux machine, you likely already have such, or can easily obtain such from a friendly local software package repository.
 This is somewhat more difficult on macOS or Windows, although if you have RStudio installed and often convert RMarkdown files to PDF, you *probably* already have the requisite software installed, such as a TinyTEX distribution.

-To convert this file to a standard LaTeX-style PDF, all you need to do in the shell is (assuming your working directory contains the file in question):
+To convert this file to a standard LaTeX-style PDF, all you need to do in the shell is the following commands, assuming your working directory contains the file in question.
+In this example, the file is named 'test_syllabus.md'.
+To change the type of file output, just change the ending of the filename for the output (following `-o` flag).

 ```
 # example of converting to PDF